forhadahmed/mathematica/README.md

 ###### Notes:

 * Tested with Apache/PHP on Windows - no major issues.
 Linux has some issues with graphics but mostly works.
-* **Expression evaluated are independent** - you cannot use a value assigned in a previous expression
+* **Evaluated expressions are independent** - you cannot use a value assigned in a previous expression